solana-labs/dapp-scaffold/README.md

 Web3 Js: Examples of one or more uses of web3 js including a transaction with a connection provider

-Sample navigation and page changing to demonstate state
+Sample navigation and page changing to demonstrate state

 Clean Simple Styling